sailpoint-oss/golang-sdk/api_v2025/docs/Methods/SourcesAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := 2c9180835d191a86015d28455b4a2329 # string | The source id # string | The source id
+    id := `2c9180835d191a86015d28455b4a2329` // string | The source id # string | The source id
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") attrSyncSourceConfig := fmt.Sprintf(`{
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") attrSyncSourceConfig := fmt.Sprintf(`{
           "attributes" : [ {
             "name" : "email",